danielaparker/jsoncons/doc/ref/cbor/cbor_view.md

     Order order = Order(), int max_nesting_depth = default_max_nesting_depth);
 ```

-The order function objects compare encoded bytes and accept either two
+The order function objects compare encoded bytes and accept either two items
-items or two raw `span<const uint8_t>`.
-The `*_compare` forms return
+or two raw spans.
+The `*_compare` forms return a three-way result; the `*_less`
-negative, zero, or positive; the `*_less` forms are predicates for
-`std::sort` and ordered containers. `map_keys_sorted` is true if
+forms are predicates for sorting and ordered containers.
+The span-based
-`map_item` is a map whose keys are strictly ascending in the given
-order — the deterministic-encoding key condition.
-The span overloads
-validate before ordering and, on malformed input, return an error carrying
+`map_keys_sorted` validates once, then walks keys with a navigator; malformed
-the code and byte offset; trailing bytes after the first item are tolerated.
+input returns the code and byte offset, and trailing bytes are tolerated.

 #### Low-level tier